civiform/docs/docs/contributor-guide/developer-guide/deploy-system/prerequisits.md

         aws_access_key_id =
         aws_secret_access_key =
         ```
     - `<name-of-parent-account>` can be whatever you want to call it.
-We recommend naming it after your dev's parent account eg. `civiform-dev` or `exygy-root`.
+We recommend naming it after your dev account's parent account eg. `civiform-dev` or `exygy-root`.

 2. Get the value for `role_arn`
     - In your newly created dev account, go to [IAM->Roles->OrganizationAccountAccessRole](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/roles/details/OrganizationAccountAccessRole?section=permissions).